bavc/qctools/docs/how_to_use.md

 | [aphasemeter](http://ffmpeg.org/ffmpeg-filters.html#aphasemeter) | audio | The audio phase value represents the mean phase of current audio frame.
 Value is in range [-1, 1].
 The -1 means left and right channels are completely out of phase and 1 means channels are in phase. |
 | [EBU R.128](http://ffmpeg.org/ffmpeg-filters.html#ebur128) | audio | The EBU R.128 filter provides data on the perceived loudness of audio volume. |

-Enabling all filters naturally provides more data, but results in a slower analysis and large files.
+Enabling all filters naturally provides more data, but results in a slower analysis and larger files.
 The EBU R.128 values represent perceived volume whereas the `astats` filters include metrics on actual volume (so the use of EBU R128 may not be considered essential if `astats` is in use).
+Additionally `PSNR` and `SSIM` both cover similar metrics by quantifying the difference between the two fields of the frame (the image of the odd-numbered lines vs the image of the even-numbered lines); `SSIM` is recommended.

 ### Tracks